JuanCarrasquilla360/academianet-backend-final/README.md

 ## Overview

-This document provides details on the `/excel-institutions` and `/academic-programs` endpoints of the API, which allow users to retrieve institutions and academic programs from their respective DynamoDB tables.
-Both endpoints support filtering and pagination.
+This document provides details on the `/excel-institutions`, `/academic-programs`, and `/submit-application` endpoints of the API, which allow users to retrieve institutions and academic programs from their respective DynamoDB tables, as well as submit application forms.
+All endpoints support proper CORS for web applications.

 ## Endpoints